Yellow vests protests: 16 March: "Act XVIII"

 Leaders of the movement stated on 8 March 2019 that a protest (which had already been dubbed "The Ultimatum") was planned for the following weekend of 16 March.

 200 people were taken into custody in Paris after the Champs-Elysées was again targeted by rioters.
 Luxury stores including Fouquet's, Hugo Boss and Xiaomi were among the 80 businesses damaged, pillaged or set ablaze.
 Anne Hidalgo, the Mayor of Paris, called upon the government to do something about the political and social fracture.

 In response, the French government announced it would deploy the military, in addition to extra police and gendarmery forces.
 The soldiers were drafted from Operation Sentinelle, active since the January 2015 terror attacks in Paris.

 7 September: "Act XLIII"

 New protests were held in cities, including Montpellier, Rouen and Strasbourg.

 21 September: "Act XLV"

 A new wave of yellow vest protests was initiated in Paris for the 45th consecutive week.
 Over a hundred demonstrators were taken into custody after they attempted to enter Avenue Champs-Elysees by force.

 2020

 14 March: "Act LXX"

 People participated in the protests of 14 March 2020 in spite of the imminent COVID-19 national lockdown, but leaders of the movement, like Maxime Nicolle and Jérôme Rodrigues, called on staying safe at home.
-The lockdown effectively put an end to the weekly protests.
+The movement was in decline when France introduced health passes by mid-2021.
+Many of the protesters subsequently joined anti-pass protests.